 Catherine and David, she a doctor, he a professor, are at first glance the perfect couple.
-Happily married with a talented teenage son, they appear to have an idyllic life.
+Happily married with a talented teenage son, they appear to have the perfect life.
 But when David misses a flight and his surprise birthday party, Catherine's long simmering suspicions rise to the surface.
 Suspecting infidelity, she decides to hire an escort to seduce her husband and test his loyalty.
 Catherine finds herself 'directing' Chloe's encounters with David, and Chloe's end of the bargain is to report back, the descriptions becoming increasingly graphic as the meetings multiply.
-Written by

-In the middle of March 2009, Liam Neeson interrupted filming his scenes in order to visit his wife Natasha Richardson in hospital after she had a skiing accident.
-The brain injury she received from this accident lead to her death a few days later.
-Just few days after her death, Neeson voluntarily returned to the set and completed his performance.
-The filmmakers changed the script accordingly and Neeson completed his performance in two days.
+In the middle of March 2009, Liam Neeson interrupted filming his scenes, in order to visit his wife Natasha Richardson in the hospital, after she had a skiing accident.
+The brain injury she received from this accident, lead to her death a few days later.
+Just few days after her death, Neeson voluntarily returned to the set, and completed his performance.
+The filmmakers changed the script accordingly, and Neeson completed his performance in two days.
 See more »

 Was this review helpful to you?